Cost of living · Mesa, Arizona · 2026

 How much does housing cost in Mesa?

 A 2-bedroom apartment in Mesa costs approximately $1,839 per month based on HUD Fair Market Rent data.
-Housing makes up about 22% of the total monthly budget.
+At about 44% of the monthly needs budget, housing is the largest cost category here.

 Is Mesa more expensive than the national average?